 For 2021, Blue KC rejoined the exchange in Kansas.

-For 2022, US Health & Life Insurance Company has joined the exchange in Kansas.
-And Ambetter from Sunflower Health Plan/Celtic is also joining the exchange, with EPO plans.
+For 2022, US Health & Life Insurance Company joined the exchange in Kansas.
+And Ambetter from Sunflower Health Plan/Celtic also joined the exchange, with EPO plans.
 But that’s a replacement for Sunflower State Health Plan’s HMOs, which discontinued as of the end of 2021.

-According to the federal rate review site and the Kansas Insurance Department, the insurers that offer plans in the Kansas exchange implemented the following average rate changes for 2021, all of which were approved as-filed:
+According to the federal rate review site and the Kansas Insurance Department, the insurers that offer plans in the Kansas exchange proposed the following average rate changes for 2023 (rates are typically approved as-filed in Kansas):